hirosystems/clarinet/docs/feature-guides/clarinet-js-sdk.md

 # Clarinet SDK

-The Clarinet SDK is used to spawn and interact with a Simnet from Node.js.
+The Clarinet SDK is a JavaScript library to spawn and interact with a simulated Clarinet environment, also known as simnet.

 A Simnet is a simulated network that simulates the Stacks blockchain and runs the Clarity VM, without the need for actual Stacks and Bitcoin nodes (unlike Devnet, Testnet and Mainnet).

 Here is a non-exhaustive list of some of the use-cass:

 - Call public and read-only functions from smart contracts
 - Get clarity maps or data-var values
 - Get contract ABI